pulumi/docs/reference/project.md

 ## Stack settings files {#stack-settings-file}

 Each stack that is created in a project will have a file named `Pulumi.<stackname>.yaml` which contains the configuration specific to this stack.
-To learn more, see [Adding and setting stack settings](config.html#config-stack).
+To learn more, see [Adding and configuring stack settings](config.html#config-stack).